 5. What kind of bank are they?

 Finally, its good to do some research on the banks values and how they support the community where you live.
-A 2019 Corporate Social Responsibility survey reported that 77% of consumers are motivated to do business with companies that are committed to making the world a better place.
+A Harvard Business School study about corporate social responsibility beliefs and statistics reported that 70% of Americans are motivated to do business with companies that are committed to making the world a better place.
 Research the banks you are considering and see if they support the local community.
 Look at their website and social media channels.
 Do they participate in social impact and community activities?
 Do they have a foundation or give back to the community?
 Are they helping local nonprofits and doing business with other locally based community organizations?
 What do your friends and grandma say about them?
 Do you feel good about doing business with them?
 What do you physically see them doing in your community?

 In the end, finding the Bank that fits your lifestyle impacts you every day.
 With a little research and trusting your instincts, you, and your money will land in the right place.

 *Free Checking requires $25 dollar to open.
-Get access to over 37,000 fee free ATMs.
+Get access to over 40,000 fee free ATMs.
 Free online and mobile banking plus person-to-person payments.
-Overdraft/returned item fees may apply.
+Nonsufficient funds/returned item fees may apply.